vectorman1/avax-indexer-svc/README.md

 ### Steps

 1. Clone the repository
+2. Run `git submodule update --init --recursive` to initialize the submodules
-2. Set your own Infura API key for Avalanche network of choice under `indexer.environment.AVAX_RPC_INFURA` in the `docker-compose.yml` file.
+3. Set your own Infura API key for Avalanche network of choice under `indexer.environment.AVAX_RPC_INFURA` in the `docker-compose.yml` file.
 A key can be acquired [here](https://app.infura.io/).
-3. Run `docker compose up -d` to start the service
+4. Run `docker compose up -d` to start the service
-4. Run `docker compose logs -f` to view the logs
+5. Run `docker compose logs -f` to view the logs
-5. Access the API at `http://localhost:3000`
+6. Access the API at `http://localhost:3000`